-Afrozaar were responsible for streamlining the VOD workflow process and moving all Kent Media Group’s video processing, hosting and streaming to AWS.
+Afrozaar was responsible for streamlining the VOD workflow process and moving all Kent Media Group’s video processing, hosting and streaming to AWS.

 Kent media group were dissatisfied with flexibility and cost they were offered by their existing video streaming provider.
 Most commercial video streaming providers lock you into their service by not giving the client direct access to their raw video files after the video has been uploaded into their system.